 As always with Remote Content, you have to target each element on the front end that you setup so that, when clicked, the element(s) will trigger the popup.
-Do this using the Custom CSS Selector Field in the Click Trigger as explained in our Setting Up a Remote Content Popup Doc.
+Do this using the 'Extra CSS Selectors' field in the Click Trigger as explained in our Setting Up a Remote Content Popup document.

 The following JS code shows how to add parameters just before the request is made for popup 36287.
 We've also applied a wrapper to the code so that we're able to implement it in the WordPress Admin using a plugin like Simple Custom CSS/JS: